Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Unlinking_channel.md

 **Expected**

 The channel should get unlinked and the RHS should get updated.
-After step 2, the `Unlink channel` modal should close and the RHS should not update.
+After step 2, the `Unlink channel` modal should close and the RHS of MS Teams sync plugin should not update.